 To show you how to deal with redundant tests I will in this case choose the second path, and implement a smarter solution for the present test.
 Keep in mind however that it is perfectly correct to implement that solution shown above and then move on and try to solve the problem of multiple arguments later.

-The problem of multiplying a tuple of numbers can be solved in Python using the
+The problem of multiplying a tuple of numbers can be solved in Python using the function

-reduce function.
+reduce.
 This function implements a typical algorithm that "reduces" an array to a single number, applying a given function.
 The algorithm steps are the following

 So, suppose the function is

 def mul2(a, b): return a * b

 and the array is